mialkin/docs/tools/prometheus.md

 > CAUTION: Remember that every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount of data stored.
 Do not use labels to store dimensions with high cardinality (many different label values), such as user IDs, email addresses, or other unbounded sets of values.

-A **sample** is a single value at a point in time in a time series.
-Samples form the actual time series data.
-Each sample consists of:

-- a float64 value
-- a millisecond-precision timestamp

 Given a metric name and a set of labels, time series are frequently identified using this notation:

 ```text